runtimeverification/verified-smart-contracts/gnosis/security-assessment.md

 no validity check for the signature encoding
 - when `v` is 0 or 1, the owner `r` should be within the range of `address`: otherwise, the upper bits are truncated
 - when `v` is 0,
-  - the offset `s` should be within the bound, i.e., s + 32 <= signatures.length: otherwise, it will read some garbage value from the memory
+  - the offset `s` should be within the bound, i.e., `s + 32 <= signatures.length`: otherwise, it will read some garbage value from the memory
   - the dynamic signature data pointed by `s` should be well-formed:
-    - the first 4 bytes denote the length of the dynamic data, i.e., dynamic-data-length := mload(signatures + s + 32): otherwise, it may try to read a large memory chunk
+    - the first 4 bytes denote the length of the dynamic data, i.e., `dynamic-data-length := mload(signatures + s + 32)`: otherwise, it may try to read a large memory chunk
-    - the `signatures` buffer should be large enough to hold the dynamic data, i.e., signatures.length >= s + 32 + dynamic-data-length: otherwise, it will read some garbage value from the memory
+    - the `signatures` buffer should be large enough to hold the dynamic data, i.e., `signatures.length >= s + 32 + dynamic-data-length`: otherwise, it will read some garbage value from the memory
   - (optional) each dynamic data should not be pointed by different signatures: otherwise, the same dynamic data will be used to check the validity of different signatures
   - (optional) different dynamic data should not be overlapped